 Working in Dr. Shirzad Jenab’s lab for two years as a research assistant, Maha’s first year project consisted of modeling Parkinson’s disease in dopaminergic cells (SH-SY5Y cells).
 These cells were treated with methamphetamine, dopamine, and MPP+ to see which of the treatments, if any, would have an effect on the apoptosis process (cell death).
 This research is important not only for Parkinson’s patients but for all patients of neurodegenerative disorders, such as Alzheimer’s, Huntington’s disease, and others.
 As a McNulty Scholar, Maha was able to continue doing research in neuroscience.
 In her second year, she assisted in uncovering sex differences in the expression of certain proteins in reward-associated areas of the brain, and presented her findings in Hunter’s Undergraduate Research Conference.

-Maha believes that medicine combines her interest in science and medicine with her passion for helping people.
+Maha believes that medicine combines her interest in science with her passion for helping people.
 She is interested in Osteopathic medicine’s holistic approach to treating patients and hopes to become a physician who not only treats patients, but helps them understand how to improve their own health.
 She is also a certified Phlebotomist and ECG Technician, currently interning at a clinic and shadowing in Cardiology.